Get

 2. Safer for Ingestion

-While no ice melt is completely safe for pets to eat in large quantities, pet-safe ice melt will be less likely to cause major issues if your pet eats a small amount, which often happens when they clean off their paws after a walk outside.
+While no ice melt is completely safe for dogs to eat in large quantities, pet-safe ice melt will be less likely to cause major issues if your pet eats a small amount, which often happens when they clean off their paws after a walk outside.

 3. Less Corrosive